-Nathan Bello is an experienced biologist with expertise in compensatory mitigation, natural resources planning, ecological restoration, wetland and endangered species science, and environmental regulations.
-He worked as a wildlife biologist for the United States Forest Service and as an NEPA/CEQA analyst for the County of Sacramento before coming to WRA in 2007.
+Nathan Bello is a Principal at WRA, Inc. He is an experienced biologist with expertise in compensatory mitigation, natural resources planning, ecological restoration, wetland and endangered species science, and environmental regulations.
+Nathan worked as a wildlife biologist for the United States Forest Service and as an NEPA/CEQA analyst for the County of Sacramento before coming to WRA in 2007.
 At WRA Nathan provides services focused on the planning, establishment, and management of large mitigation projects.
 His experience working in both the public and private sectors has provided him with an in-depth understanding of the complex organizational structures and processes surrounding federal, state and local environmental regulations.

 Nathan has worked on several large mitigation/conservation projects in California, including the planning and assessment of numerous wetland mitigation banks, species conservation banks, single user mitigation projects, and open space planning projects.
-His role in these projects has included project management, conducting biological assessments, special status species surveys, wetland delineations, performance monitoring, market supply and demand research, feasibility studies, regulatory permitting, habitat management planning, bank approval, agency coordination, Property Analysis Record endowment calculations, service area determinations, and bank marketing.
+His role in these projects has included project management, conducting biological assessments, special status species surveys, wetland delineations, performance monitoring, market supply and demand research, feasibility studies, regulatory permitting, habitat management planning, bank approval, agency coordination, endowment analyses, service area determinations, credit sales and bank marketing.